 Nationally-recognized agricultural communications educator Cindy Akers is associate dean for academic and student programs in the College of Agricultural Sciences and Natural Resources at Texas Tech University.
-She joined the TTU faculty in 1997 and has served in several leadership roles from superintendent of the National FFA agricultural communications career development event and chair to Tech’s Teaching Academy.
+She joined the TTU faculty in 1997 and has served in several leadership roles from the superintendent of the National FFA agricultural communications career development event and chair to Tech’s Teaching Academy.
 Tech’s Teaching Academy has almost 200 members from throughout the university who support, promote and recognize teaching excellence.

 Ed.D. in Curriculum and Instruction, Texas Tech University, 2000

 M.S. in Agricultural Education, Texas Tech University, 1992